iglaweb/TFProfiler/README.md

 # Overview

-TFProfiler is an app that aims to profile [TensorFlow Lite](https://www.tensorflow.org/lite) model and measure its performance using FPS, inference time, memory consumption with different delegates (CPU, GPU, NNAPI, HEXAGON).
+TFProfiler is an app that aims to profile [TensorFlow Lite](https://www.tensorflow.org/lite) model and measure its performance using FPS, model initialization time, model inference time, memory consumption, etc. You can tweak model runs with different delegates (CPU, GPU, NNAPI, HEXAGON), XNNPACK option, number of threads.

 - **API SDK 21+**
 - **Written in [Kotlin](https://kotlinlang.org)**